 My main interest is development, as a practice, a problem, and an ideal.
 I am especially interested in understanding the relations between people and the ecosphere in the context of globalization – the social processes integrating economies, polities, and cultures into an increasingly shared, but contested, space.

-I am also working on several related projects that explore relationships between populations and their natural environments.
+I am working on several related projects that explore relationships between populations and their natural environments.
 This work focuses more specifically on the multiple intersections between water, agriculture, and local social structures in a broader context of long-term, global change.